Order of Visit: High Point # 48

 After thoroughly searching all my gear once, then twice, then three times, I had to admit that it was really gone.
 It was a disappointing discovery, but surely I would be fine without it.
 I only had one more night up here on the mountain.
 I had the flashlight on my iPhone if I needed to see anything in the dark.
 We would be going to bed early tonight.
 It would be totally fine.
 I’d just get a replacement when I got back home.

-Of course, things didn’t go 100% as planned though.
+Of course, things didn’t go 100% as planned.
 I’d been asleep for about 2 hours when an ear-shattering clap of thunder immediately woke me around 10:30 pm.
-Then lightening streaked across the sky illuminating the inside of my tent like it was daylight.
+Then lightning streaked across the sky illuminating the inside of my tent like it was daylight.
 Heavy rain started to pelt my tent and the wind was so ferociously strong that it pressed the tent down onto me and collapsed the metal supports.

 As the drenched rain fly and tent clung to my face and tried to suffocate me, I had to make the decision about whether to prop the aluminum support poles back up under and risk being struck by lightning or just lay there struggling to breathe.

-I took the risk of getting my tent back up, and then spent the next 30 minutes bracing the tent supports as gusts of insane wind tried to collapse it back down over and over again.
+I took the risk of getting my tent back up and then spent the next 30 minutes bracing the tent poles while gusts of insane wind tried to collapse it back down over and over again.

 And that’s when I noticed the real damage.
 My tent was in tatters under the rainfly.
 One end of the tent had a 2-foot tear in the mesh right along the seam.
 If I didn’t fix it ASAP, I wasn’t going to have a tent for much longer in this wind!

 And so, I did the ugliest (but hasty) gear repair ever.
 I pulled out my needle and dental floss, and proceeded to sew up the mesh tent wall under the beam of my iPhone’s flashlight.
 Then I added some safety pins for good measure.
-I wasn’t sure it would hold, but it was all I could do with what I had.
+I wasn’t sure it would hold until morning, but it was all I could do with what I had.

-Chad and I hollered between our tents in between 50+ mph gusts and I let him know what happened before making a plan to bail over to his tent if things got worse on my end.
-And then, I spent the next 6-7 hours alternating between trying to sleep in 10 minute increments and supporting my tent from collapsing in the forceful gusts of wind.
+Chad and I hollered between our tents in between 50+ mph gusts.
+I shared what happened to my tent and made a plan to bail over to his tent if things got worse on my end.
+Then, I spent the next 6-7 hours alternating between trying to sleep in 10-minute increments and supporting my tent from collapsing in the forceful gusts of wind.

 My makeshift tent repair